 What lending technology or lendtech can reliably do is enable banks, alternative lenders, and their underwriters to make better decisions across a broader range of businesses and assets, boosting their revenue, the clients’ business, and the overall economy.

 A lender treads a fine line between being the borrower’s friend (“Have some money!”) and being their policeman (“…but you have to stick to my rules”).

 Lenders draw this line in different places – they have different risk appetites – and so can serve the market in different ways.

 Bank managers of old knew their customers profoundly, from their financial position to their family situation and social standing, even if that wasn’t called “data” at the time.
 They had deep knowledge about potential borrowers, and they took the risk decisions.

-Introducing computers to risk evaluations changed that and underwriters lost most of their agency.
+Introducing computers to risk evaluations changed that, and underwriters lost agency.
 When lending moved from personal relationships to automated decisions, the risk models shifted from individual knowledge and gut instinct to a calculation based on the data accessible to the computer, which could only stick to the rules.
 If the computer system said “no”, there was nothing the lender’s staff could do.

 To this day, most risk assessments follow the same path as they did in the 1990s, when technology first touched financial services companies:

 This process – as well as many others – is deeply embedded into lenders’ systems.
 It may not have changed – but the data available to it certainly has.
 Far more data is available, and much of it is real time.
 This means risk assessments can be vastly more sophisticated, enabling lending in a much wider set of circumstances, as well as much faster.